General

 Satellite TV and cable TV broadcasts are not governed by ERA licences, so it appears at first sight that you can record and copy them and do what you like about them - but it's not that clear-cut.
 You can certainly make recordings from satellite and cable TV, store them and copy them for use within your educational institution, i.e. on-campus.
 Making multiple copies of such recordings for distribution off-campus, e.g. to students, is another matter and most guidelines found on the websites of educational institutions are cautious about saying that this is acceptable within law.
 Search the Copyright and Related Rights Regulations (2003) document for these terms: broadcast, communication to the public and sufficient acknowledgement.
 See also Oppenheim (2004).

 Open University broadcasts are not covered by the ERA licence.
-A separate licence from the Open University must be obtained for these programmes.
+A separate licence from The Open University must be obtained for these programmes.
 This is under the terms of Section 35 of the 1988 Act, which permits rights owners who are not ERA members to set up parallel licensing schemes covering the materials they own or represent.
-To date only the Open University has set up a licensing scheme covering its own programmes.
+To date only The Open University has set up a licensing scheme covering its own programmes.

 If broadcasts have been recorded off-air under the terms and conditions of your school's ERA licence then you are allowed to transfer them from one medium to another and even make them available via your school's intranet - but not if the intranet is accessible off-campus, e.g. from pupils' homes, as this is not permitted under the ERA scheme or any part of Section 35 of the 1988 Copyright Act.

-See the ERA FAQs page at: http://www.era.org.uk/FAQ.html
+See the ERA FAQs page at: http://www.era.org.uk/faqs.html

 The main problem with broadcast material is that the broadcaster may not actually own the rights to it and therefore cannot give permission to someone else to disseminate it further.
 Let us consider the following scenario: You decide to produce a set of materials on watching TV news broadcasts for students of a foreign language.
 The materials are to consist of transcripts, worksheets, language notes, vocab lists, accompanied by video recordings of authentic news broadcasts.
 You find a publisher who is willing to publish the materials and set about recording suitable news broadcasts and producing the transcripts, etc. You send the recordings and the first drafts of the accompanying materials to the publisher.
 The publisher immediately asks you to confirm that you have sought permission from the appropriate sources to disseminate the video recordings, to make the transcripts, etc. You haven't, so you immediately set about this task.
 You approach one of the TV companies that broadcast one of the news items.
 The TV company refers you to a news agency that sold them the rights to broadcast the news item, pointing out that such rights had a limited time span, e.g. the TV company was only allowed to broadcast the item a certain number of times in the course of one week when it was hot news.
-You approach the news agency, and they refer you to a free-lance team that has produced the film - and so on.
+You approach the news agency, and they refer you to a freelance team that has produced the film - and so on.
 You realise at this point that you are wasting your time.
 A more sensible approach is to write to a TV company asking them for permission to use a selection of broadcasts in which they have copyright and to restrict yourself to these materials.
 In other words, it makes more sense to work the other way round: find out what you are allowed to use first rather than leaping in blindly and getting in a mess over copyright.

 Caution should be exercised here.
 The Oral History Society website states: